-Stress is a normal part of living and a fact of modern life!
-Our fast-paced life-styles can contribute to the overall stress we may feel.
-All stress is not bad; however, when it becomes chronic, it robs us of peace and tranquility and can negatively affect our health and well-being.
-So how do we go about creating our lives in such a way that stress is managed and we are more healthy, productive, relaxed, and happy?
+Stress is a fact of modern life!
+It is often a result of our current fast-paced life-style.
+When stress becomes chronic, it robs us of peace and tranquility and can negatively affect our health and well-being.
+So how do we go about creating a life where stress is managed in such a way that we are healthy and productive, relaxed and happy?

 Stress Increases Your Health Risk

 Stress is a normal part of living.
 However, when stress becomes chronic and we find ourselves in a never-ending stress response, we get into trouble.
 The stress response, also referred to as “fight, flight or freeze” response, is characterized by compromised digestion and blood circulation and increased heart rate and blood pressure.
 Long-term activation of the stress response puts us at increased health risk.
 Some of these risks are:

 - Heart disease

 - Digestive problems

 Many kinds of interventions have been shown to be helpful in reducing stress.
 These include observation of the breath, sitting meditation, guided relaxation, and the guided body scan.
 Each of these practices creates greater mindfulness or present-moment awareness.
 One effective way to learn them is with a guided relaxation product, such as a guided relaxation CD.